zozi/zozibot/README.md

 ## Deployment

-Zozibot is deployed using the Mina deployer
+Rickbot is deployed using the Mina deployer

     % mina deploy

-More info on deploying hubot in a windows environement can be found at [deploying hubot onto UNIX][deploy-unix] wiki page.
+More info on deploying rickbot in a windows environement can be found at [deploying hubot onto UNIX][deploy-unix] wiki page.

 [heroku-node-docs]: http://devcenter.heroku.com/articles/node-js